 Adams resurfaces pools using white plaster, colored plaster, quartz aggregate finishes, and pebble tec and pebble sheen products.
 Each material carries a different cost point, durability profile, and visual result.
 For pools where resurfacing is the primary need, see our pool resurfacing and replastering page for full detail on surface options.

 Swimming pool remodeling follows a defined sequence.
-Adams handles it in seven stages.
+We handle it in seven stages, with our own crews from inspection to walkthrough.

 Timeline depends directly on the scope of work.